PrincetonUniversity/SCAF/README.md

 ## SCAF: A Speculation-Aware Collaborative Dependence Analysis Framework

-Note that the full implementation of SCAF is not yet integrated in this repo.
+Note that the full implementation of SCAF is not yet integrated in this repository.
 The speculation modules along with a few other components are missing.
 The memory analysis modules are included though.

-Disclaimer: this codebase is part of a research project and it lacks industrial-level robustness in implementation (i.e., there will be bugs).
+Disclaimer: this repository is part of a research project and it lacks industrial-level robustness in implementation (i.e., there will be bugs).

 SCAF is customizable and can be used as a conservative memory analysis if the speculation modules are disabled.